pbauermeister/android-pinball-buttons/README.md

 ![Pinball cabinet](https://content.instructables.com/FQB/AM1A/HFSHUX0K/FQBAM1AHFSHUX0K.jpg?auto=webp&frame=1&width=512&height=512&fit=bounds&md=85bc3572c570912c584acf67b0cd3c17 "Pinball cabinet")

 It essentially does this:
  * Listens to keyboard events, and forward them as touchscreen events.
-This part is written in C, and expects the device to be rooted.
+This part is written in C, and expects the device to **be rooted**.
  * Provides an app caring for the configuration (selection of device drivers).
 This part is written in Java.

 Documentation